yusufalvian/yusufalvian/README.md

 Software Engineer should be "Fullstack" and has customer obsession.
 Juggling between frontend, backend, infra, and product to deliver high quality software to meet customer satisfaction

 💼 My CV is available on request.
-Interested to work remotely as founding software engineer in high growth startup
+Interested to work remotely as Fullstask Software Engineer